-Generally, you need to have excellent credit to get the lowest rates and largest loan amounts that a lender offers.
-However, you can often get a favorable deal even if your credit score is considered good.
+You need excellent credit to get the lowest rates and largest loan amounts a lender offers.
+However, you can get a favorable deal even if your credit score is considered good.

 While lenders might have their own criteria for what qualifies as good or excellent credit, it’s usually around this range: